AriFordsham/GHCWiki/trac-search.md

 Trac has a built-in search engine to allow finding occurrences of keywords and substrings in wiki pages, tickets and changeset descriptions.

-Using the Trac search facility is straightforward and its interface should be familiar to most www users.
+Using the Trac search facility is straightforward and its interface should be familiar to most users.

 Apart from the [Search module](/trac/ghc/search), you will also find a small search field above the navigation bar at all time.
 It provides convenient access to the search module from all pages.

-## Quickjumps
+## "Quickjump" searches

-For intermediate and advanced use, Trac has a useful way to quickly navigate to a given resource, named **quickjumps**.

-If you enter a [TracLink](trac-links) in the search field above the navigation bar, Trac will recognize this and assume you know where you're going.
+For quick access to various project resources, the quick-search field at the top of every page can be used to enter a [wiki link](trac-links), which will take you directly to the resource identified by that link.

 For example: